NebulousLabs/Sia/doc/API.md

 documentation is a spec for the 0.4.0 api.
 After a round of fixes and improvments for 0.4.1, the API will be frozen into 'compatibility mode', such that backwards compatibility is preserved with all apps in future upgrades.
-The api may change again when 1.0.0 is released.
+The API may change again when 1.0.0 is released.

+Notes:
+- Requests must have their User-Agent string set to "Sia-Agent".
-The types.Currency object is an infinite precision unsigned integer that gets represented in json as a base-10 string.
+- The `types.Currency` object is an arbitrary-precision unsigned integer.
+In JSON, it is represented as a base-10 string.
+You must use a "bignum" library to handle these values, or you risk losing precision.

 Consensus
 ---------